bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 				# do stuff
 ```

-For each level of the recurrence, we need to loop through all the coins to find the ones that optimally fit.
+For each level of the recurrence, we need to loop through all the coins to find the ones that fit.

 In a top-down approach, our recurrence function would need to have a `for` loop which iterates over the coins and works out the smallest possible denomination of coins for that amount.

-Essentially, our top-down would look like:
+Essentially, our top-down would look like this:

 ```python
 def top_down(amount, coins):